konstabelpiksel/konstabelpiksel/README.md

 - 👋 Hi, I’m @konstabelpiksel
 - 👀 I’m interested in web development and coding
 - 🌱 I’m currently learning nextjs, strapi
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any web dev project
 - 📫 How to reach me konstabelpiksel at gmail dot com

 <!---